pakwule/NYC-Trending-Topics/README.md

 # NYC-Trending-Topics
-Python program that uses "Tweepy" module, "Plotly" module to collect trending topics at anytime in New York City and put those topics in a CSV file.
+Python program that uses Twitter API requests to collect trending topics at anytime in New York City and put those topics in a CSV file.
 Data is then visualized with bar graph.
 # Installation
 Program uses "Tweepy" module, "Plotly" module.
 Installation instructions can be found via the following links
 Tweepy: https://github.com/tweepy/tweepy